First, click on the links below of current stray animals at the Buncombe County Animal Shelter.

 Finding Rover uses facial recognition software to help find your missing pet!
 Click below to get started:

 Contact and visit all area shelters.
 This includes surrounding Counties, to look for your missing pet, because animals can wander far from home, or be picked up by a concerned citizen from another community who is visiting or working in your community.
 If you don’t find your pet at a particular shelter, ask to leave a lost pet report and current photo with the staff and be sure to check back daily and don't give up, keep looking.
-You may file a lost pet report with us by emailing lostandfound[at]ashevillehumane[dot]org.
+You may file a lost pet report with us by emailing admitting[at]ashevillehumane[dot]org.

 Personally look for your pet.
 The description you give over the phone may not be the same as another person would provide for that same animal.
 (For example: you might refer to your pet as a Shepherd mix while someone else might recognize it as a Labrador mix).
 Even if you call ahead, the recommendation will be that you visit the shelter in person as your description of your lost pet might not match the Shelter's description.
 Upon arrival at the Buncombe County Animal Shelter, you will complete a lost pet report which will be kept on file for 30 days.
 A staff representative will then escort you through the animal holding areas so you can look for your pet.